solobear/CXTradeMW/README.md

 CXTradeMW
 =========

-Middleware for CXTradeAPI, including both Android and IOS interface.
+Middleware for CXTradeAPI, and also including both Android and IOS interface.

 CXTradeMW：中间件 in C++